-- ➤ Deep Well Well testing was performed in 1999 to determine the capacity of the primary source of potable water for Mount Sunapee.
-The well has significant water capacity that will meet the needs of Mount Sunapee for the foreseeable future. - ➤ Electrical Transformers Mount Sunapee has its electrical transformers checked annually by TSI, Inc. for maintenance needs and to assure their operational reliability. - ➤ Parking Areas All parking lots receive annual maintenance in the form of snow removal, trash clean up, and sand removal in the spring and drainage maintenance. - Sewage Disposal Engineering consultation with Hoyle-Tanner Associates continues for monitoring the wastewater inflows into the lagoons and for assuring that the capability of the lagoons meets Mount Sunapee's needs.
+- Deep Well Well testing was performed in 1999 to determine the capacity of the primary source of potable water for Mount Sunapee.
+The well has significant water capacity that will meet the needs of Mount Sunapee for the foreseeable future. - Electrical Transformers Mount Sunapee has its electrical transformers checked annually by TSI, Inc. for maintenance needs and to assure their operational reliability. - Parking Areas All parking lots receive annual maintenance in the form of snow removal, trash clean up, and sand removal in the spring and drainage maintenance. - Sewage Disposal Engineering consultation with Hoyle-Tanner Associates continues for monitoring the wastewater inflows into the lagoons and for assuring that the capability of the lagoons is adequate for Mount Sunapee's needs.

-Mount Sunapee will begin an engineering assessment and DES permit application for a small expansion of the spray fields to have additional acreage to spray treated effluent during the summer months.
-The additional acreage will provide more capacity for spraying during the summer months in order to assure that the lagoons are completely emptied by late October of each year.
+Hoyle-Tanner has completed the engineering work for the expansion of the spray fields for additional acreage to spray treated effluent during the summer months to assure that the lagoons are completely emptied by late October of each year.